 - Be very clear about your goal.
 Know what you want.
 What do you plan on accomplishing?
 Your focus on the desired end product or goal will propel you forward.

 - Faith is the fuel.
 Although being persistent doesn’t require any particular talent or skill, it does take some faith to keep you going.
 It’s important to truly believe that what you’re working toward will work out eventually.
 If you believe, you will persist.

 - Work out different angles.
 If one approach doesn’t work, attempt another.
 Then repeat an approach you tried earlier and yet adjust it.
 Sometimes, persistence involves a certain amount of experimentation before you achieve your goal.

 - It’s okay to change what you want and tweak your goals.
 If you find that your situation has changed or the goal is no longer integral to your life, change directions with confidence.
 Create a new plan that will get you to your new goal.

 - Maintain the standard that you don’t give up unless your goal changes or the importance of the issue has waned.

 - Be inspired by someone who persisted and succeeded.
 Stories of persistence leading to success are everywhere to inspire you.
-Writers, athletes, musicians, and people from other walks of life have their inspiring stories of persistence to tell.
+Writers, athletes, musicians, and people in real estate investing from ALL walks of life have their inspiring stories of persistence to tell!